cierelabs/json-complete/README.md

 ## Tests

-There are currently 727 tests, constituting 100% code coverage when tested across all platforms.
-Some codepath branches may not be testable on a given platform, however.
+There are currently over 730 tests, with some tests and branches only applying to some platforms.
+All code paths should be covered by at least one test.

 Only Google Chrome is currently able to run all of the primary tests due to differences in Type support across various browser and Node platforms.